-The undersigned stockholder hereby appoints Leo F. Wells, III.
-Doglias P. Williams, or Randall D. France, or any of them, as provide undersigned, to represent the undersigned at the annual meeting of stockholders of WELLS REAL ESTATE INVESTMENT TRUST, INC, hole held on July 20, 2004, and at any adjournments thereoL and to vote all strates of common stock which the undersigned be entitled to vote if personally present, as indicated on the reverse side of this card.
-The undersigned acknowledges receipt of the notice of annual meeting of stockholders, the provy statement and the annual report.
+The undersigned stockholder hereby appoints Leo F. Wells, III, Douglas P. Williams, or Randall D. Fretz, or any of them, as proxy and attomey-in-fact, each with the power to appoint his substitute, on behalf and in the name of the undersigned, to represent the undersigned as the annual meeting of stockholders of WELLS REAL ESTATE INVESTIAENT TRUST, INC. to be held on July 19, 2005, and at any adjournments thereof, and to vote all shared common supersk which the undersigned would be entitled to vote if personally present, as indicated on the reverse side of this card.
+The undersigned acknowledges receipt of the notice of annual meeting of stockholders, the proxy statement and the annual report.

-This proxy, when property executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be voted "FOR all nominees listed".
-In their discretion, the proxies are authorized to vote upon such other matters as may properly come before the meeting or any adjournments thereof, including, but not limited to, the power and authority to adjourn the meeting to a date not more than 120 days after the record date in the event that a quorum is not obtained by the July 20, 2004 meeting date.
+This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
+If no direction is made, this proxy will be voted "FOR all nominees listed."
+The proxies are authorized to very upon such other matters as may properly come before the meeting or any adjournments thereof in accordance with the recommendation of the board of directors or, in the absence of such a recommendation, in their discretion, in including, but not limited to, the power and authority to adjourn the meeting to a date not more than 120 days after the record date in the event that a quorum is not obtained by the July 18, 2005 meeting date.